Alarchemn/sales_forecasting/README.md

-# sales_forecasting (UNDER CONSTRUCTION)
+# sales_forecasting Project
-Total sales forecast for a local company beginning to implement data science.
+## Overview
+The sales_forecasting project aims to predict the future sales of a company that is venturing into data science.
+It focuses on leveraging machine learning techniques for sales forecasting.
+The project is divided into three main folders: DATA, CODES, and OUTPUT.